cheeseyhub/overthewire/README.md

 ** Level 18 *** -
 ssh with the -t flag can be used to run commands on the remote server using quotations and && sign to combine commands

+** Level 19 *** -
+chmod u+s sets the 's' bit on the permissions for the user so now when a user executes the file it is executed as the owner of the file.